We believe in the power of sport to shape lives.

 Time is of the essence, especially for injured student-athletes.
 When an injury occurs, delayed diagnosis can mean longer recovery, a missed season, and unnecessary worry for families.
 X-rays often do not tell the whole story, or provide enough detail to determine the next steps.

-Our goal is to provide MRI scans or needed EKG's within 72 hours, ensuring a swift path to recovery and a quicker return to the field.
+Our goal is to provide MRI scans within 72 hours, ensuring a swift path to recovery and a quicker return to the field.
 Free of charge.

 An MRI will give you a closer look at your injury, providing additional information so you can make smart choices about how to proceed.